runirudh/EPLstats/README.md

-**Getting these transition probability of changing states is where most of the work needs to be put in.** These probabilities need to be estimated from features that summarize the game situation, team stats (position in table), home/away record, how good a team's reaction is after having conceded a goal, etc.
+**Getting these transition probability of changing states is where most of the work needs to be put in.** These probabilities need to be estimated from features that summarize the game situation, team stats (position in table), home/away record, A v/s B past record, how good a team's reaction is after having conceded a goal, etc. .
+These features would get multiplied by our parameters which themselves are retrieved by training on the result of the game in question & all other games.

 - Once we have these transition probabilities, we can fit a big model with mutliple layers , where each layer is supplied with the probabilities of state change or state retained,